Skip to Content Top

 What If the Alleged Victim Lied About Their Age?

 While a minor’s misrepresentation of their age is not a full legal defense in California, it may influence how the prosecution approaches the case and could help during plea negotiations.
-It’s important to raise this issue early with your lawyer.
+It is important to raise this issue early with your lawyer.

 How Long Does a Statutory Rape Case Take?